Protecting Natural Resources

 Protecting the Water

-Protecting the environment is a priority with natural gas projects, too.
+Protecting the water resources are also essential to ensure the protection of this critical resource.
 In the early 1990s, for example, Central Hudson chose to cross the Hudson with a major transmission line by boring under the riverbed (at the time the longest and most extensive bore attempted in the country), rather than simply laying the line in a trench along the floor of the river, which would have disturbed aquatic life.
-Environmental protection is a major factor in designing and constructing smaller gas lines, too.
+Today, the company continues its protection efforts of water resources through the designing construction projects with minimal disturbances and utilizing best management practices with soil and sediment control measures.

 Reduce, Reuse, Recycle

-Recycling materials is another way Central Hudson protects the environment.
 Hundreds of tons of paper, cable, wire and other building materials are recycled under the Resource Recovery Program operation at our facility in Ulster County.
-As part of this program, employees of the the Ulster-Green Arc, sort, bale and ship this salvageable material.
+As part of this program, employees of the Ulster-Green Arc, sort, bale and ship this salvageable material.
 The recycling program not only saves valuable landfill space and energy by reusing these materials, it also provides employment for individuals who, although functionally impaired, have the training and ability to make a significant contribution to the protection of the environment.

 Reclaim and Remediate

-Today, Central Hudson is in the process of cleaning the sites of seven former Manufactured Gas Plants in the region, which were built and operated by predecessor companies to Central Hudson.
-These are among the more than 300 plants throughout New York that, during the late 1800s to mid 1900s, produced gas from coal and oil for heating, lighting and cooking before the introduction of natural gas.
+Today, Central Hudson remediating sites of former Manufactured Gas Plants in the region, which were built and operated by predecessor companies to Central Hudson.
+These are among the more than 300 plants throughout New York that, during the late 1800s to mid-1900s, produced gas from coal and oil for heating, lighting and cooking before the introduction of natural gas.
 Although these plants have long since been retired, some of the by-products of the manufacturing process remain.
-Central Hudson is committed to a thorough and comprehensive cleanup of these sites, and is working voluntarily with the New York State Department of Environmental Conservation to conduct these clean-ups.
+Central Hudson is committed to a thorough and comprehensive cleanup of these sites and is working voluntarily with the New York State Department of Environmental Conservation to conduct these clean-ups.
 Cleaning these sites is important to the environmental health of the region, as it will allow these sites to remain in safe and valuable use.